FCDO Services »Modern slavery statement

 • Promote the eradication of unethical practices

-• Dignity at Work Policy – everyone deserves to be treated with dignity and tolerance at work.
-Our Dignity at Work Policy explains how we ensure our people receive fair treatment and respect, no matter their background and make them able to fulfil their potential and avoid discrimination in the workplace
+• Dignity at Work Policy – Everyone deserves to be treated with dignity and tolerance at work.
+The Dignity at Work Policy explains how FCDO Services ensures its people receive fair treatment and respect, no matter their background, ensuring they fulfil their potential and avoid discrimination in the workplace.

-• Contract Management Best Practice Guidance – this explains how we manage and monitor the service that suppliers provide our organisation.
-As well as how we manage contracts for the delivery of goods, services and projects
+• Contract Management Best Practice Guidance – This guidance explains how FCDO Services manages and monitors the service that suppliers provide to the organisation.
+It explains how FCDO Services manages contracts for the delivery of goods, services and projects.

-• Use of Agency Workers – FCDO Services use only specified, reputable employment agencies to source contract labour using a CCS framework agreement where the practices of any new agency has already been verified
+• Use of Agency Workers – FCDO Services uses only specified, reputable employment agencies to source contract labour using a CCS framework agreement where the practices of any new agency have already been verified.

 Risk assessment

-FCDO Services appreciate that there is a risk of modern slavery in all parts of our global business and across our supply chain and take these steps to assess and manage that risk:
+FCDO Services appreciates that there is a risk of modern slavery in all parts of its global business and supply chain and takes these steps to assess and manage that risk:

-• provide guidance and training to staff on modern slavery and human trafficking and how to recognise it within our organisation and across our supply chains
+• providing guidance and training to staff on modern slavery and human trafficking and how to recognise it within our organisation and across our supply chains.

 Staff and training

-In 2016, FCDO Services became the first central government organisation to be awarded the Chartered Institute of Procurement and Supply (CIPS) Corporate Ethics Mark.
-To retain this mark all of our procurement staff annually undertake training in ethical procurement and supply, including combating modern slavery and other human rights abuses and to then complete an examination, gaining a pass mark exceeding 80%.
+In 2016 FCDO Services became the first central government organisation to be awarded the Chartered Institute of Procurement and Supply (CIPS) Corporate Ethics Mark.
+To retain this mark, all procurement staff undertake annual training in ethical procurement and supply, including combating modern slavery and other human rights abuses.
+They then complete an examination, requiring a pass mark exceeding 80%.

 Goals and key performance indicators (KPIs)

-To continue our commitment to eradicating modern slavery in our supply chain we:
+To continue the commitment to eradicating modern slavery in its supply chains, FCDO Services will:

-• wherever possible use contracted suppliers who have been through robust due diligence, including modern slavery.
-This ensures we are using suppliers that comply with the requirements of the Modern Slavery Act 2015
+• wherever possible, use contracted suppliers who have been through robust due diligence, including modern slavery.
+This ensures the use of suppliers that comply with the requirements of the Modern Slavery Act 2015.

-• align with the ‘Tackling Modern Slavery in Government Supply Chain’ guidance to ensure good practice, identifying risks in our supply chains and taking appropriate action
+• ensure compliance with PPN009 ‘Tackling Modern Slavery in Government Supply Chain’ guidance to ensure good practice, identifying risks in supply chains and taking appropriate action.

-• undertook the Government Commercial Function Commercial Capability Assessment in 23/24 to baseline current practices against government commercial standards
+• undertook the Government Commercial Function Commercial Capability Assessment in 24/25 to evaluate current practices against government commercial standards.

-• regularly review our terms and conditions to ensure that they are relevant and in line with current legislation
+• regularly review terms and conditions to ensure that they are relevant and in line with current legislation.

-• assessed 84 suppliers in 2023/24 to ascertain the risk of modern slavery and acted where necessary
+• assessed 68 suppliers in 24/25 to ascertain the risk of modern slavery and acted where necessary.

-• continue to request, where appropriate, that new suppliers sign and return our Ethics Policy Statement to ensure that they declare that their working practices meet the minimum standards.
+• continue to request, where appropriate, that new suppliers sign and return the Ethics Policy Statement to ensure that they declare that their working practices meet the minimum standards.

-• continue to ensure that our statement is based upon the Ethical Trade Initiative (ETI) Base Code which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice
+• continue to ensure that the statement is based upon the Ethical Trade Initiative (ETI) Base Code which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice.

 • continue to utilise independent data which reports on supplier’s ethical practices.
-The result of these reports support in determining if we would engage with or continue trading with suppliers who do not meet our core principles as set out in the Ethics Policy Statement
+The result of these reports provides support in determining if FCDO Services would engage with or continue trading with suppliers who do not meet the core principles as set out in the Ethics Policy Statement.

-• where appropriate work with colleagues across UK government to identify and eradicate Modern Slavery in the supply chain
+• where appropriate, work with colleagues across the UK government to identify and eradicate modern slavery in the supply chain.

-• continue to identify improvements in our processes to eliminate modern slavery in our organisation and our supply chains
+• continue to identify improvements in processes to eliminate modern slavery in the organisation and supply chains.

 Board approval

-This statement has been approved by FCDO Services’ Strategic and Corporate Committee, who will review and update it annually.
+This statement has been approved by FCDO Services’ Strategy and Corporate Committee, a sub-committee of the FCDO Services Board, and it will be reviewed and updated annually.